 PhD, European University Institute, Florence

 Andrew Clapham is Professor of International Law at the Graduate Institute.
 He was the first Director of the Geneva Academy of International Humanitarian Law and Human Rights (June 2006 - July 2014).
 He teaches international human rights law, the laws of war, and public international law.
 Prior to coming to the Institute in 1997, he was the Representative of Amnesty International at the United Nations in New York.
 Andrew Clapham has worked as Special Adviser on Corporate Responsibility to High Commissioner for Human Rights Mary Robinson, and Adviser on International Humanitarian Law to Sergio Vieira de Mello, Special Representative of the UN Secretary-General in Iraq.
 He was elected as a Commissioner of the International Commission of Jurists in 2013.
-He is currently serving as a member of the UN Commission on Human Rights in South Sudan.
+He served as a member of the UN Commission on Human Rights in South Sudan from 2017 to 2023.

 - The international obligations of non-state actors under human rights law and under international humanitarian law